 Rocky Mountain for Men is more of a natural hair pomade that does a good job keeping your hair where you want it without torturing your scalp or making you look like you dipped your head in the fryolator.
 It provides firm, all day hold even if your hair is a bit longer, which is not something every pomade can claim.
 The fact that it comes in a 5 oz rather than the standard 4 oz jar would indicate the company understands their customers will have longer hair and need a bit more product to keep it in place.
 Rocky Mountain also does something we wish more pomade makers would do; it de-emphasizes scent.
 This is not to say it’s fragrance free but the scent it does have is very light and barely perceptible until you get right on top of it.
 That said you’ll want to make sure you work this pomade between your hands a bit before applying as it comes out of the can a bit firm.

-If you can get past the unfortunate name of this product you’ll find a pomade that does a great job of producing moderate to firm hold without a lot of effort or product.
-It’s light on the scent, light on the wallet and produces a look that’s easy on the eye.
+If you can get past the unfortunate name of this product you’ll find that it does a great job of producing moderate to firm hold without a lot of effort or product.
+Reuzel Pomade Grease Heavy Hold is light on the scent, light on the wallet and produces a look that’s easy on the eye.
 Guys with elaborate hairdos will find this stuff right up their alley as it achieves near gel-like results without making your hair feel like it’s set in concrete.
 If we have a beef with this pomade it’s that it can take a little more effort than some others to wash out thoroughly.
 It’s not the end of the world but you’ll do your pillowcase a favor by keeping it in mind.
-On the upside even if your hair gets mussed up balling you’ll be able to restore order with a few strokes of the comb.
+On the upside even if your hair gets messed up balling you’ll be able to restore order with a few strokes of the comb.

 A lot of guys who use pomades are into products that are locally grown or at least made by small, privately owned companies.
 And that’s great.
 The more options in the marketplace the better.
 On the other hand there’s something to be said for the predictability and fairly rigid quality control standards of large corporations.
 And we mention that because Dove’s Defining Pomade is one such product that benefits from having the R&D and quality control services of an international conglomerate behind it.
 This is a well-made, water-based pomade that has a pleasant light scent, works through the hair easily, doesn’t fight your comb as you try to establish order and washes out at the end of the day without any muss or fuss.
 Perhaps its one true drawback is the shiny finish, which some professionals who work in an office all day may find inappropriate.